Physical constraints on the Maldacena-Shenker-Stanford chaos-bound in black hole spacetimes: Chaotic dynamics and stability analysis in black hole spacetimes

 which follows from the physical admissibility, ensuring that the angular momentum remains real.
 This constraint is consistent with the results discussed in Ref.~\cite{hashimoto2017universality}, which demonstrated that, for regular electromagnetic or scalar forces, the maximal Lyapunov exponent is insensitive to both the external force and the particle mass, thereby leading to universal saturation of the chaos-bound.

 Table~\ref{tab:tjac} summarizes the analysis of circular timelike (coordinate) orbits obtained using the Jacobi method.
-The main observation is clear: once all consistency conditions are properly imposed, the chaos-bound is never violated.
-Within this framework, the angular momentum is automatically restricted to its physically admissible range, preventing it from taking unrealistically large values.
+The results indicate that, once the circularity conditions and associated dynamical constraints are imposed consistently, no violation of the chaos bound is observed within the explored parameter range.
+In this constrained framework, the angular momentum is not treated as an independent input but is determined by the circular-orbit conditions, which naturally restrict it to the physically admissible domain.
+This self-consistent prescription ensures that the Lyapunov exponent is evaluated on equilibrium configurations compatible with the underlying spacetime geometry.